-What is G Suite?
+What is Google Workspace?

-1. You Ignored Email Authentication
+1. You Didn’t Set Up Email Authentication

 How to Fix It

 Don’t worry, as fixing it is easy.
-You just have to add particular records into your DNS zone.
+You just have to add particular domain DNS records into your DNS zone.
 After that, Email Service Providers (ESPs), like Gmail, Yahoo Mail, and AOL Mail, can verify that you’re who you claim you are.

 Adding an SPF record (Sender Policy Framework) on your DNS (Domain Name System) or domain will help lessen the risk of your email messages landing in a spam box.
 Meanwhile, setting up DMARC (Domain-based Message Authentication, Reporting, and Conformance) lets you fight business email compromise, spoofing, and phishing.